 When buffering is supported in both SGW-C and SGW-U, the SGW-C decides on a per UE session basis (e.g. based on local configuration and other information such as UE capability) to perform buffering in either the SGW-C or the SGW-U.

 Similarly, in CM-IDLE state, when the SMF receives Data Notification from the UPF, if the SMF supports buffering capability and decides to activate buffering when receiving an indication that the N11 message has been temporarily rejected in case of AMF change, the SMF shall indicate UPF to start forwarding the downlink data packets towards the SMF.

+Change from S2-174639

+Changing “may” into “shall”

+Further clarification of the sentences

+Change from S2-174814

+Adding a new editor’s note

 Proposal